 Victoria is Australia’s state of defence industry excellence.
 Renowned for its advanced manufacturing, world-class research and development, and its highly skilled defence industry workforce, Victoria has proven expertise in delivering complex defence projects.

 Defence technology has been identified by the Victorian Government as one of seven priority industries that will drive Victorian economic growth and jobs.
 In 2016, the Victorian Government released a Defence Technologies Sector Strategy outlining its plan for future growth.
-This strategic direction is provided by the Victorian Department of Economic Development, Jobs, Transport and Resources.
+This strategic direction is provided by the Victorian Department of Jobs, Precincts and Regions.

 Victoria’s thriving defence industry is critical to Australia’s national defence capability and Australia’s alliance relationships.
 Through strategic investment in facilities, industry skills, research and development, Victoria has developed significant expertise in delivering major defence platforms and capabilities for the Royal Australian Navy, Australian Army and the Royal Australian Air Force.